-Trump demands apology from 'very rude' cast of Hamilton show
+Trump blasts 'Hamilton' cast as 'rude'; creator Miranda says he's 'proud'

 "Our wonderful future V.P.
 Mike Pence was harassed last night at the theater by the cast of Hamilton, cameras blazing.
 This should not happen!"
 Trump wrote.

-Pence was greeted with a mix of boos and cheers as he entered the Richard Rodgers Theater in New York on Friday night to watch a performance of the highly acclaimed musical about the country's founding fathers, played by a racially diverse cast.
+A mix of boos and cheers greeted Pence, a Republican, as he entered the Richard Rodgers Theater in New York on Friday night to watch the highly acclaimed rap musical about the country's founding fathers, whose color-blind cast features African-American and Latino actors portraying the country's founding fathers, all of whom were white.

-After the show, Brandon Victor Dixon, who plays America's third vice president Aaron Burr, read a statement directed at Pence while standing in front of the cast in full costume.
+After the show, Brandon Victor Dixon, who plays America's third vice president, Aaron Burr, read a statement directed at Pence while standing in front of the cast in full costume.

 “We, sir — we — are the diverse America who are alarmed and anxious that your new administration will not protect us, our planet, our children, our parents, or defend us and uphold our inalienable rights,” Dixon said.

 Pence had already begun to leave his seat as Dixon began his remarks, videos posted on social media showed.

 “We truly hope that this show has inspired you to uphold our American values and to work on behalf of all of us,” Dixon said as audience members cheered and clapped.